Founded in 1853, Aetna is a well-established company that currently serves about 46 million customers.

 One of the key benefits here is 24/7 service.
 Another resource is that you receive discounts for gym memberships and weight loss programs.
 Aetna also provides tools that help you track your health (for example, by seeing your health history and statistics about your blood pressure).
 In this sense, Aetna delivers on their claim to keep you healthy (and not just pay for your medical bills).

 Aetna also claims to have one of the US's biggest networks of doctors and hospitals.
-This makes it more likely that the doctor you visit will be in-network for an Aetna plan-or, at least, it makes it so that you have a wide selection of doctors if you need to switch to Aetna's network.
-Aetna owns several subsidiaries in the healthcare industry.
-These include:
+This makes it more likely that the doctor you visit will be in-network for an Aetna plan-or, at least, it makes it so that you have a wide selection of doctors if you need to switch to Aetna's network of primary care physicians and specialists.